Ken Block (politician): Early life

 Kenneth J. Block was born and raised in Milford, Connecticut.
 The oldest of three children, Block's family lived in the same house as his grandparents.
 He graduated from Milford High School in 1983 and then attended Dartmouth College where he earned a bachelor's degree in computer science four years later.
 Block began his career writing software for Wall Street trading desks during the late 1980s.
 He was employed by the Bank of New England and worked at small software consultancy firms Dalcomp Corporation and LOBB Systems.
 In 1991, Block moved to Rhode Island to work for the Providence-based GTECH Corporation.
 Although initially a one-year consultancy, he stayed with the company for another six years.
-From 1995 to 1999, Block was president of Kinetic Consulting, Inc., a software consultation firm that worked with state agencies to identify government waste and abuse as well as improving the overall efficiency of their spending programs, until the dot-com bust forced him to close the company.
+From 1995 to 1999, Block was president of Kinetic Consulting, Inc., a software consultation firm that worked with state agencies to identify government waste and abuse as well as improving the overall efficiency of their spending programs, until the company was closed during the dot-com bust period.

 In 2001, Block founded Simpatico Software Systems, a data mining service used by government agencies and private businesses to track waste and fraud.
 Additionally, it supplies software services to the SNAP program.
 Similar to his first company, Simpatico Systems also provided engineering and consulting services.
 Its clients have included the EVERTEC and GTECH Corporations, Northrop Grumman, and the state government of Texas.
 In Texas, Block's company developed a statewide debit card system for food stamp and welfare recipients that saved the state more than $1 billion.
 Two years later he created a second company, Cross Alert Systems, which manufactures "intelligent" traffic systems for recreational trail and public road intersections.